skiggety/skiggety-utils/README.md

 - TODO: is there a way to commit TODO's somewhere other than local, but not show them publicly on github (I have gitignore files available, but a branching convention might be ghood for keepingt hem in code)?
 - TODO: An [opinionated] tool for automatically seeding/templating new projects
 - TODO: utility for timestamping [log] output like this: https://serverfault.com/questions/310098/how-to-add-a-timestamp-to-bash-script-log
+- TODO: set up a git hook system so you can add multiple scripts.
+For example, I'd like to block commits that include "XXX", irrespective of any other commit hooks.